-ARTICLE 13.14 BODY WORN VIDEO CAMERAS.
+ARTICLE 13.13 BODY WORN VIDEO CAMERAS

 The Sheriff and the Association agree to develop a policy regarding body worn video cameras.
+The requirement of the District Attorney Investigator to wear a body worn video camera shall be at the discretion of the District Attorney.